 4.4 Special warnings and precautions for use

 Hypersensitivity reactions, including dyspnoea and rash, have occurred in less than 1% of patients treated with rimegepant in clinical studies (see section 4.8).
-Hypersensitivity reactions, including serious hypersensitivity, can occur days after administration.
+Hypersensitivity reactions, including serious hypersensitivity such as anaphylactic reaction, have been reported in the clinical and post-marketing settings (see section 4.8).
+Some hypersensitivity reactions can occur days after administration.
 If a hypersensitivity reaction occurs, rimegepant should be discontinued and appropriate therapy should be initiated.

 VYDURA is not recommended: